cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

 Joyent
 ^^^^^^
 Joyent requires a region, key file, key name, user, and api version.
-The key file must be present on all machines running the Provisioner, must be owned by the user running Cask Coopr, and must be readable only by the user that owns it (0400 permissions).
+The key file must be present on all machines running the Provisioner, must be owned by the user running Coopr, and must be readable only by the user that owns it (0400 permissions).

 .. figure:: /guide/quickstart/joyent.png